-For the case of female subjects (Fig. 8b) similar conclusions can be drawn regarding the variability of the performance.
+regarding the variability of the performance.
 In this case the difference between the audio-only and audiovisual classifiers is statistically significant for all subjects except for S09, S11 and S22, with the audiovisual fusion being beneficial for S02, S14, S20 and S23 and worse for 3 subjects, S08, S13 and S25.

-It can be seen in Fig. 8, that for some subjects the video-only performance is much lower than the audio-only performance and vice versa.
-In case of the video-only approach this is likely the result of bad tracking of the facial points.
-In particular, subjects S17 and S25 produce large head movements which significantly degrade the quality of tracking and subject S22 wears glasses which also affects the performance of the tracker.
-On the other hand, subjects like S05 and S07 only produce subtle facial expressions and mainly produce unvoiced laughs (3 voiced and 19 unvoiced laughter episodes for subject S05 and 6 voiced and 21 unvoiced laughter episodes for subject S07) which are harder to detect from video-only as explained in Section 5.2.
+It can be seen in Fig. 8, that for some subjects the video-only perfor- mance is much lower than the audio-only performance and In case of the video-only approach this is likely the result of vice versa. bad tracking of the facial points.
+In particular, subjects S17 and S25 produce large head move- ments which significantly degrade the quality subject S22 wears glasses which also affects the tracking and performance of the tracker.
+On the other hand, subjects like S05 and S07 only produce subtle facial expressions and mainly produce unvoiced laughs (3 voiced and 19 unvoiced laughter episodes for subject S05 and 6 voiced and 21 unvoiced laughter episodes for subject S07) which are harder to detect from video-only as explained in section 5.2.
 Regarding the degraded audio-only performance for subjects S04, S19, S20 and S23 this could be the result of different background noises, since the recording conditions are not the same for all sessions.
-In addition, the fact that subjects have different accents, since almost all of them are non-native English speakers, should also be taken into account.
+In addition, the fact that subjects have different accents, since almost all of them are nonnative English speakers, should also be taken into account.